cancerberoSgx/typescript-in-the-browser/monaco-typescript-project-util/README.md

 # TODO
+ * export the 'monaco' namespace so users doesn't have to install it and also we amke sure they use the same version as us.
  * provide html loader snippets for : external CDN and local node_modules.
 Also using AMD and ESM bundled monacos